ignite/modules/x/fundraising/spec/01_concepts.md

 - `SellingCoin`: the denom and total amount of selling coins to be auctioned,
 - `PayingCoinDenom`: the denom of coins to be used for payment,
 - `StartTime`: when the auction starts,
-- `EndTimes`: when the auction ends including the possible extended rounds,
+- `EndTime`: when the auction ends including the possible extended rounds,
 - `VestingSchedules`: the vesting schedules to allocate the sold amounts of paying coins to the auctioneer,
 - `MinBidPrice`: the minimum bid price that the bidders must place a bid with,
 - `MaxExtendedRound`: the maximum number of additional round for bidding,